MeaCulpitt/SignalCast/docs/Validator.md

 ### Attribution Accuracy Rebates

 A portion of the advertiser's "Distribution Fee" is held in escrow.
-Validators demonstrating the highest correlation between internal scores and **actual sales data** reported by the advertiser receive a "Performance Dividend."
+Validators demonstrating the highest correlation between internal scores and **actual conversion data** reported by the advertiser receive a "Performance Dividend."

 ### Fraud Detection Bounties

-Validators that are the first to identify and provide a "Proof of Adversarial Intent" against a malicious miner are rewarded with a portion of the slashed stake.
+Validators that are the first to identify and provide proof of fraudulent miner behavior are rewarded with a portion of the slashed stake.

 ---